 In 2013 the theme for the ninth World Sponge Conference was ‘New Frontiers in Sponge Science’.
 It took place in western Australia, where apparently a lot of different sponges grow.
 The conference’s mission was to “highlight this diversity and inspire research within these habitats…”

 Well, apparently it’s because the 2013 conference was held in November.

 But the 8th conference in 2010 was in September (in Girona, Spain).
-And the 10th conference is scheduled for June 2017 (in Galway, Ireland).
+And the 10th conference was held in June 2017 (in Galway, Ireland).